manump97/manump97/README.md

 ### Hi there 👋

 <h1 align="center">Hello world! 👋 I'm Manuel</h1>
-<h3 align="center">A passionate FullStack developer from Barcelona and serial coffee drinker ☕️</h3>
+<h3 align="center">A passionate engineer for software development, data analysis and model simulations from Barcelona ☕️</h3>

-I'm [Your Name], passionate about technology and software development.
+A passionate about technology and software development.
 I love exploring new projects and contributing to the open-source community.

+## Job
-🔭 Currently working on [current project or company].
+🔭 Currently working on AVL as a Software / Powertrain Engineer.

 ## Languages and Tools
 🌱 Learning and using various programming languages, such as:

 Python 🐍